writethedocs/www/index.rst

    vision
    interesting

-This repository is open source and is available on `GitHub`_.
+..  note:: This repository is open source and is available on `GitHub`_.
     We would love contributions.

 .. _GitHub: https://github.com/writethedocs/docs